criipto/docs-old/getting-started/oidc-intro.md

 description: Learn the how Criipto supports the OpenID Connect protocol
 ---

-# Using OpenID Connect to integrate vith Criipto Verify
+# Using OpenID Connect to integrate with Criipto Verify

 Criipto Verify is integrated through the authentcation API which follows the OpenID Connect and OAuth2 specifications.